PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 #### MASK

 Example dataset: [optic disk segmentation](https://bj.bcebos.com/paddlex/datasets/optic_disc_seg.tar.gz) Note PP Label cannot directly import this dataset.
 Masks in this dataset is in pesudo color.
-You have to modify the labels.txt file to specify a color for the optic disk class.
+You have to modify the labels.txt file to specify the color for the optic disk class.

-We expect all images to be placed in `/Dataset Path/JPEGImages`，all image formats are supported.
+We expect all images to be placed in `/Dataset Path/JPEGImages`, all images under this folder will be imported, with or without annotation.
 Annotations should be placed in `/Dataset Path/Annotations`.
 Sample Layout:

 ```shell
 Dataset Path